-As with all other New Directions Aromatics essential oils, Tea Tree Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 In some cases, people who have ingested Tea Tree Essential Oil have reportedly experienced rashes, confusion, unsteadiness, inability to walk and, in some severe cases, prolonged unconsciousness.
 Pregnant and nursing women are particularly cautioned to avoid using the essential oil without medical guidance.

 Tea Tree Oil must never be used near the eyes, inner nose, or on any other particularly sensitive areas of skin.
 Once applied topically, sun exposure must be avoided, as the oil can sensitize the skin to UV rays.
 If Tea Tree Essential Oil is combined with Lavender Essential Oil, the topical application of this blend might potentially be unsafe for pre-pubescent boys, due to the potential of these oils to disrupt hormones in the male body.
 It is unknown whether it is safe for pre-pubescent girls to use these oils.

 When applied topically, Tea Tree Oil should ideally be used in dilution, as using the oil directly or in high concentrations can potentially cause skin irritation; it provides a cooling sensation similar to that of Menthol, which can make the skin feel as though it is burning.
 If individuals decide to use the oil “neat” – that is without first diluting it – it is recommended that no more than three drops be used directly on the skin.
 Individuals that suffer from acne-prone skin could sometimes experience dryness, itching, stinging, redness, and burning if the oil is applied topically.
 A skin test is recommended prior to use.